-BSOG has also prepared press releases and media announcements, especially when an update was achieved and whenever a public meeting was organised; Information on MGD progress have been published in national newspapers such as: Ziarul Financiar, Economica, HotNews, Profit.ro, etc.
+BSOG has also prepared press releases and media announcements, especially when an update was achieved and whenever a public meeting was organised; Information on MGD progress have been published in national newspapers such as: Ziarul Financiar, Adevărul, Economica, HotNews, Profit.ro, etc.

 Moreover, BSOG has benefited of a high media coverage in the context of increased royalties by the Government and BSOG's future projects, mainly on the energy corridor in the Romanian sector in Black Sea, that aims to connect future offshore wind farms to the national energy system.
-These two topics comprise 14 articles out of a total of 46.
+Beside this the, a focus in press was on the new company launched by BSOG focused on developing biogas plants across Romania.